-Objectives Controls C3 The back of the kitchen is no more than 8m from a window.
-C4 The width of a cross-over or cross-through dwelling over 15m deep is 4m or greater.
+Obje Objectives Controls C4 The width of a cross-over or cross-through dwelling over 15m deep is 4m or greater.
 Deep and narrow dwelling layouts are avoided.
 C5 Where practical, habitable rooms excluding bedrooms are oriented to the north for maximum solar access.
 C6 Light wells as the main source of lighting and ventilation to dwellings is avoided.
-02 To ensure useable and well located areas of private open space that provide good amenity for residents.
-C7 Each dwelling has direct access to its own private open space area.
+02 To ensure useable and well located areas of private open space that provide good С7 Each dwelling has direct access to its own private open space area. amenity for residents.
 C8 Private open space areas are located and designed to minimise overlooking from other dwellings in the development.
 Note: For requirements for adaptable housing in residential flat buildings, manor houses, multi dwelling housing, multi dwelling housing (terraces) and mixed use developments refer to Part E8 of the DCP.